brendaoby/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 *9- Prints the result of POWER divided by DIVIDE*
 *10- Displays the result of BREATH to the power LOVE* *11- Converts value in BINARY to base 10*
+*12- Prints all possible combinations of two letters, except oo*